harvansh007/Intune-Device-and-User-Add-and-Remove-Tool/README.md

 <h3 align="left">Tool Pre-Requisites:-</h3>

 - Device should have Microsoft.graph Powersell module installed.
-- You have to login with Intune account.
+- You have to login with Intune account..

 <h3 align="left">Tool Features:-</h3>